tipi-build/docs/README.md

 - Developer entry-points for code reuse
 - End-user entry-points for application use

-By default tipi automatically builds both a library and an application (if something like a `main()` is found) from your sources to ease reuse.
+By default tipi automatically builds both a library and an application (if something like a `main()` is found) from your sources to ease *reuse*.

 ### Don't pay for what you don't use